Teen vision: Time for contacts?

 Possibly the greatest benefit of wearing contact lenses is the significant jump in self-confidence your teen may experience.

-In recent research called the Adolescent and Child Health Initiative to Encourage Vision Empowerment (ACHIEVE) study,* investigators looked into the psychological effect wearing contact lenses had on children and young teenagers who switched from glasses to wearing contacts for a period of three years.
+In recent research called the Adolescent and Child Health Initiative to Encourage Vision Empowerment (ACHIEVE) study,* investigators looked into the psychological effects that contact lens wear had on children and young teenagers who switched from glasses to contacts for a period of three years.

 The researchers found that contact lenses significantly improve how children and teens feel about their physical appearance, acceptance among friends and ability to play sports.
 Girls especially experienced a boost in self-esteem from wearing contacts.
 Contact lenses even make some kids more confident about their academic performance, according to the study's lead investigator.